 A major consideration following diagnosis and treatment of melanoma is adjusting a person’s lifestyle to use sun-protective or sun-avoidance measures at all times, as well as avoiding indoor tanning devices.
 In addition, if a person works in an area where there is high UV exposure, there may be job-related issues to consider.
 Learn more about protecting your skin from the sun.

 Managing long-term and late side effects

 For an early-stage, thin melanoma, the surgery is most often outpatient surgery with little need for rehabilitation.
-With a thicker melanoma and possible skin grafts, depending on the location, there may be some need for rehabilitation following treatment.
+For those with a thicker melanoma and possible skin grafts, depending on the location, there may be some need for rehabilitation following treatment.
 As explained in Coping With Treatment, some patients experience lymphedema or chronic pain.
-Talk with your health care team about how these can be managed.
+Talk with your health care team about how these or other side effects can be managed.

 Keeping personal health records

 You and your doctor should work together to develop a personalized follow-up care plan.
 Be sure to discuss any concerns you have about your future physical or emotional health.
-ASCO offers forms to help keep track of the cancer treatment you received and develop a survivorship care plan after treatment is completed.
+The American Society of Clinical Oncology (ASCO) offers forms to help keep track of the cancer treatment you received and develop a survivorship care plan after treatment is completed.